CEU Awaits You and Your Research

 Valid for one person, for one day only, on conference premises.
 Does not include any bus tours.

-$595 - Conference at CEU: Registration for 2 persons valid for all 5 days
+$595 - Conference at CEU: Registration for 2 persons (excluding co-author) valid for all 4 days

-Joint registration for yourself and a fellow co-author or guest, valid for all conference events, on and off conference premises.
+Joint registration for yourself and a guest (who is not a co-author), valid for all conference events, on and off conference premises.
 Includes all tours.
 There is no such thing as a "free child" or "free spouse."
 Also, children under 6-years old are not allowed.